Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 The keys to success are: choosing transformations that match your highest-converting feature, sourcing diverse and authentic ‘before’ images, producing ‘after’ images directly from your app without manual enhancement, navigating compliance by framing transformations as technology rather than personal improvement, and testing relentlessly with a structured pipeline.
 For teams scaling beyond manual testing, dynamic creative optimization frameworks enable structured testing of 10+ image variants simultaneously.

 Start by producing 5-8 before-and-after variants across your top 2-3 transformation types, launch them on Meta and TikTok optimized for trial starts, and establish your creative performance baseline within 2 weeks.
-Understanding best ad formats for mobile apps helps you choose between short-form video (which achieves 28% lower CPI on average) and static creatives.
+Understanding best ad formats for mobile apps helps you choose between short-form video and static creatives based on your specific app category and audience.
 From there, iterate weekly on your winners using the 70/20/10 budget framework.

 If you need help scaling creative production or managing UA for an AI photo app, RocketShip HQ has managed campaigns for dozens of apps in this category and can accelerate your path to profitability.